t2b

 String Encoding(s): cp932, UTF-8

+A t2b file contains the entry section, followed by the CRC section and then the footer, which always starts 0x10 bytes from the end of the file.
 Note that all offsets are relative to the start of their section.
 Meaning that entry string offsets are relative to the entry string table base and CRC string offsets are relative to the CRC string table base.

 Footer